vancanhuit/vagrant-k8s/README.md

 ```sh
 $ sudo kubeadm join 192.168.56.10:6443 --token <token> --discovery-token-ca-cert-hash sha256:<hash>
 ```
-The join command can be found after running the `kubeadm init` command but token and hash values can be found by running the following commands on the control plane node:
+The join command can be found after running the `kubeadm init` command but the token and hash values can be found by running the following commands on the control plane node:

 ```sh
 $ kubeadm token list